While Dubai is considered somewhat less family-friendly than Abu Dhabi, there are still many things for children and

 As expat children don't usually attend state-run schools in Dubai, there is a wide choice of international schools in the emirate.

 Parents will find that securing a spot for their little one in the school of their choice will likely be one of the most difficult tasks as a parent.
-Dubai schools are notoriously oversubscribed, and waiting lists are common for the best schools, so parents need to apply as early as possible.
-School fees can also be exorbitant, so expat parents planning a move to Dubai should seriously consider this when negotiating their relocation package.
+Dubai's schools are notoriously oversubscribed, and waiting lists are common for the best schools, so parents need to apply as early as possible.
+School fees can also be exorbitant, so expat parents planning a move to Dubai should seriously consider bringing this to the table when negotiating their relocation package.